linto-ai/documentation-website/docs/stack/postinstall.md

 **Connect you Static Android Client**

-Get the informations described on the previous session and enter them in the __More Options__ view on the android connection page.
+Get the informations described on the previous section and enter them in the __More Options__ view on the android connection page.

 **Connect your Android client**